-It is known that the cumulant generating function is convex and strictly convex for non-constant random variables~\cite{boucheron2003concentration}.
+It is known that the cumulant generating function is convex, and strictly convex for non-constant random variables~\cite{boucheron2003concentration}.
 Thus, $\psi(t)$ is strictly convex.
 As a consequence, we see that the function $t\rightarrow t\epsilon - \psi(t)$ is strictly concave.
-Thus \eqref{eq:optimal_inequality} is maximized at the value of $t$ which is a unique solution to
+Thus, \eqref{eq:optimal_inequality} is maximized at the value $t$ which is a unique solution to

-The last equation defines $t=t(\epsilon)$ implicitly, and seems not solvable with elementary functions.
+The last equation defines $t=t(\epsilon)$ implicitly and seems to be not solvable with elementary functions.
 Nevertheless, the Lagrange Inversion Theorem ensures that $t$ is analytic as a function of $\epsilon$ and gives initial terms of the series expansion.
-More precisely, if $y = f(x)$ where $f$ is analytic at $0$ and $f(0)=0$, $f'(0)\not=0$ then $x$ expands into a power series in $y$ around $y=0$, with the coefficient of the term $y^k$ equal $\frac{1}{k}$ times the coefficient of $x^{k-1}$ in the series expansion of $\left(x/f(x)\right)^k$ when $k>0$, and $0$ when $k=0$; for a reference, see for instance~\cite{flajolet_sedgewick_2009}.
+More precisely, if $y = f(x)$ where $f$ is analytic at $0$ and $f(0)=0$, $f'(0)\not=0$ then $x$ expands into a power series in $y$ around $y=0$, with the coefficient of the term $y^k$ equal to $\frac{1}{k}$ times the coefficient of $x^{k-1}$ in the series expansion of $\left(x/f(x)\right)^k$ when $k>0$ and $0$ when $k=0$; for a reference, see for example~\cite{flajolet_sedgewick_2009}.
 Applying this to $y=\epsilon$, $x=t$ and $f=\psi'$ we obtain

 where we do computations in \texttt{Sympy} as shown in \Cref{alg:best_chernoff}.
-Note that in the calculations we use only up to three terms of the expansion of $f$, since we are interested in the first two terms for $x$.
+Note that we use only up to three terms of the expansion of $f$, since we are interested in the first two terms for $x$.

 Therefore, we obtain the following exponent in the Chernoff inequality:

 which finishes the proof of the formula in \Cref{thm:lower_bound}.
 This expansion matches the expansion of the exponent in \Cref{thm:beta_bernstein} up to $O(\epsilon^4)$, which proves the optimality of the numeric constants.